ialbert/bio/README.md

 ## Comparisons to EMBOSS

-The software with the most similar goals to `bio` is the [emboss suite][emboss] a package developed way ahead of its time, perhaps the main reason why its amazing feats of software engineering are packaged with incomprehensible documentation and incredibly obtuse user interfaces.
+The software with the most similar goals to `bio` is the [emboss suite][emboss] a revolutionary software package developed decades ahead of its time.
+Alas perhaps the seminal nature of `emboss` is also the reason why its amazing feats of software engineering are packaged with nearly incomprehensible documentation and uncommonly obtuse user interfaces.

-We love the concept of `emboss` but even after many years we don't fully understand it intricacies, We constantly have to consult the manual for details.
-Commands that use `emboss` suites always end up as a series of hard to read jumbles of commands that are surprisingly difficult to comprehend even for experienced scientists.
+We love the concept of `emboss` but even after many years we don't understand how to use it.
+We constantly have to consult the manual for details.
+Moreover commands that use `emboss` suites tend to end up as a series of hard to read jumbles of commands that are surprisingly difficult to comprehend even for experienced scientists.

+`bio` is an homage to `emboss` with the hope that one day we can replace all the functionality from `emboss` in a form that brings joy rather than frustrations.